Frank Gehry: Architectural style

-Said to "defy categorisation", Gehry's work reflects a spirit of experimentation coupled with a respect for the demands of professional practice, and has remained largely unaligned with broader stylistic tendencies or movements.
-With his earliest educational influences rooted in modernism, Gehry's work has sought to escape modernist stylistic tropes while remaining interested in some of its underlying transformative agendas.
-Continually working between given circumstances and unanticipated materializations, he has been assessed as someone who "made us produce buildings that are fun, sculpturally exciting, good experiences", although his approach may become "less relevant as pressure mounts to do more with less".
+Said to "defy categorisation", Gehry's work reflects a spirit of experimentation coupled with a respect for the demands of professional practice, and remained largely unaligned with broader stylistic tendencies or movements.
+With his earliest educational influences rooted in modernism, Gehry's work sought to escape modernist stylistic tropes while remaining interested in some of its underlying transformative agendas.
+Continually working between given circumstances and unanticipated materializations, he was assessed as someone who "made us produce buildings that are fun, sculpturally exciting, good experiences", although his approach might become "less relevant as pressure mounts to do more with less".

-Gehry's style at times seems unfinished or even crude, but his work is consistent with the California "funk" art movement of the 1960s and early 1970s, which featured the use of inexpensive found objects and nontraditional media such as clay to make serious art.
-His works always have at least some element of deconstructivism; he has been called "the apostle of chain-link fencing and corrugated metal siding".
-However, a retrospective exhibit at New York's Whitney Museum in 1988 revealed that he is also a sophisticated classical artist who knows European art history and contemporary sculpture and painting.
+Gehry's style at times seemed unfinished or even crude, but his work was consistent with the California "funk" art movement of the 1960s and early 1970s, which featured the use of inexpensive found objects and nontraditional media such as clay to make serious art.
+His works always had at least some element of deconstructivism; he was called "the apostle of chain-link fencing and corrugated metal siding".
+However, a retrospective exhibit at New York's Whitney Museum in 1988 revealed that he was also a sophisticated classical artist who knew European art history and contemporary sculpture and painting.

-Early influences and design philosophy
+Design philosophy

-Frank Gehry has often described architecture as inherently sculptural, asserting, “I always thought that architecture was, by definition, a three-dimensional object, therefore sculpture.”
-This perspective reflects his commitment to blending artistic and architectural disciplines.
-Gehry’s early work with sculptors influenced his experimental approach, which includes deconstructing traditional architectural forms and embracing ideas of flow and defamiliarization, akin to Viktor Shklovsky’s concept of “laying bare the device.”
-Critics often describe his work as embodying structuralism rather than traditional formalism.
+Gehry described architecture as inherently sculptural, asserting, "I always thought that architecture was, by definition, a three-dimensional object, therefore sculpture."
+This perspective reflected his commitment to blending artistic and architectural disciplines.
+Gehry's early work with sculptors influenced his experimental approach, which includes deconstructing traditional architectural forms and embracing ideas of flow and defamiliarization, akin to Viktor Shklovsky's concept of "laying bare the device".

-Cultural and personal influences

-Gehry’s Jewish heritage and immigrant background have shaped his architectural philosophy.
-He often reinterprets traditional forms in ways that reflect his multicultural experience.
-His works have been described as embodying "a critique of consumerism" by defying expectations of luxury and focusing on creativity.
-For Gehry, architecture is not just about creating buildings but about crafting spaces that inspire and challenge societal norms.
+Gehry's Jewish heritage and immigrant background shaped his architectural philosophy.
+He often reinterpreted traditional forms in ways that reflect his multicultural experience.
+His works were described as embodying "a critique of consumerism" by defying expectations of luxury and focusing on creativity.

-Material innovation

-A hallmark of Gehry's style is his innovative use of materials.
-He challenges architectural norms by incorporating unconventional elements such as corrugated steel, chain-link fencing, and plywood.
-His works are celebrated for their "raw aesthetic" that combines everyday materials in unexpected ways, creating structures that blur the line between functionality and artistry.
-These material choices also reflect a critique of luxury, emphasizing creativity over opulence.